 For this year only, we will be taking bookings to help keep everybody COVID safe.

 Bookings now being taken!

-May 17th, unless guidelines change.
+until May 17th.
 We will keep this and our social media pages updated.

 We do not have electric hook ups.

 Pitches will be marked out with at least a 2 metre space between.

 A full COVID risk assessment will be available on request.

 Cash or online payment only.

 Card payment sometimes available - please ask.